Comparing HeadHunter Group (HHR) & The Competition

-HeadHunter Group (NASDAQ: HHR) is one of 26 public companies in the “Help supply services” industry, but how does it compare to its rivals?
-We will compare HeadHunter Group to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.
+HeadHunter Group (NASDAQ: HHR) is one of 26 publicly-traded companies in the “Help supply services” industry, but how does it weigh in compared to its competitors?
+We will compare HeadHunter Group to similar companies based on the strength of its earnings, analyst recommendations, profitability, institutional ownership, valuation, dividends and risk.

-HeadHunter Group pays an annual dividend of $0.43 per share and has a dividend yield of 1.8%.
-HeadHunter Group pays out 55.8% of its earnings in the form of a dividend.
-As a group, “Help supply services” companies pay a dividend yield of 2.3% and pay out 30.3% of their earnings in the form of a dividend.
-HeadHunter Group has increased its dividend for 1 consecutive years.
-HeadHunter Group lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.

 Insider & Institutional Ownership

-37.4% of HeadHunter Group shares are held by institutional investors.
-Comparatively, 62.4% of shares of all “Help supply services” companies are held by institutional investors.
-12.8% of shares of all “Help supply services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+37.4% of HeadHunter Group shares are owned by institutional investors.
+Comparatively, 62.4% of shares of all “Help supply services” companies are owned by institutional investors.
+12.6% of shares of all “Help supply services” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

+HeadHunter Group has a beta of 0.48, meaning that its share price is 52% less volatile than the S&P 500.
+Comparatively, HeadHunter Group’s competitors have a beta of 1.64, meaning that their average share price is 64% more volatile than the S&P 500.

-This is a breakdown of current ratings for HeadHunter Group and its rivals, as provided by MarketBeat.com.
+This is a summary of current recommendations for HeadHunter Group and its competitors, as reported by MarketBeat.com.

 |Sell Ratings